krcenov/VW-CDC-Standalone-Control/README.markdown

 ## Hardware Requirements
 - Arduino board (e.g., Arduino Uno, Mega, etc.).
 (TESTED ON MEGA2560)
-- CD changer device compatible with the command protocol. tested with(1J0035111)
+- CD changer device compatible with the command protocol.
+(TESTED ON 1J0035111)
 - Connection wire from Arduino pin 22 (data output) to the CD changer's input (brown wire Pin4 of CDC Connector).
 - USB cable for Arduino programming and serial communication.